Have you visited Bruges? Are you planning to spend a weekend in Bruges in Belgium?

 What is the airport in Bruges?

 The closest airport to Bruges is Brussels which is 110km away.
-We flew from the Czech Republic to Bruges and caught the airport train to Bruges, it was by far the easiest way to reach Bruges.
+We flew from the Czech Republic to Brussels and caught the airport train to Bruges, it was by far the easiest way to reach Bruges.

 Are shops closed on Sunday in Bruges?